djordjezikelic/djordjezikelic.github.io/_pages/about.md

 # News

+* <span style="color:grey">December 2023</span>\.
+Honoured to receive the **Outstanding Scientific Achievement** award at the Institute of Science and Technology Austria, together with Mathias Lechner, for our work on developing a framework for learning and verifying neural controllers in stochastic dynamical systems!

 * <span style="color:grey">October 2023</span>\.
 I will attend [ATVA 2023](https://atva-conference.org/2023/) in Singapore for the whole duration of the conference, and will present our work [Learning Provably Stabilizing Neural Controllers for Discrete-Time Stochastic Systems](https://link.springer.com/chapter/10.1007/978-3-031-45329-8_17).

 * <span style="color:grey">September 2023</span>\.
 Our work [Compositional Policy Learning in Stochastic Control Systems with Formal Guarantees](https://openreview.net/forum?id=Yx8Sw2H5Q7) has been accepted at [NeurIPS 2023](https://nips.cc/).
 Thanks and congrats to my coauthors!